jordanwhite268/Zodiac_Analysis/README.md

 * I utilized a Virtual Environment.
 Details on how to run can be found below.
 ## Interpretation of Data
 I have annotated and commented my code in a Jupyter notebook so that it should be easy to follow and understand the steps being taken in each cell.

-GitHub Repository - My GitHub repository has 24 commits as of 3/26/24.
+My GitHub repository has 24 commits as of 3/26/24.

 # How to Run
 1. Clone the repo to your local machine.